An Adventure in Ecology Exploration

 Week 8: August 14 – 18 (Wonderful World of WAJ)

 If you have any questions about camp please submit an Information Request or call 401-874-8127.
 Tours can be scheduled during business hours Monday-Friday, contact us by phone or e-mail to make arrangements.

-*Shuttle bus and late pick-up are available (sign-up when you register).
+Shuttle bus is available from four pick-up sites.
+Sign-up when you register.
+Fee is $50/week per child.
 For more information click here.

 Extended stay is available Monday-Friday until 5pm.
 Sign up when you register.
 Fee is $25/week per child.
 Late pick up for all campers is at Woodvale Farm.